 Even though I began this journey with wavering faith, I still knew that without Jesus Christ, the blog would not exist.
 Ultimately, He always has been and always will be the purpose and life behind my blog.

 When I began my blog over two years ago, I had only been consciously and actively walking with Jesus for a brief time.
 It was at this time that God was no longer an afterthought.
 Instead, He slowly became the forefront of my life.

-All this to say, fast forward 15 years since eight-year-old me accepted Jesus into her heart.
+All this to say, fast forward some odd years later since eight-year-old me accepted Jesus into her heart.
 I am ready to blatantly share with you who Jesus is and why I cling to Him and trust Him wholeheartedly.
 I am ready to share with you about my precious Redeemer, Savior, and Friend.